c-hydro/fp-hyde/README.rst

 Flood PROOFS Modelling System
 =============================

-Welcome to the **FloodPROOFS Modelling System** GitHub repository.
+Welcome to the **Flood-PROOFS Modelling System** GitHub repository.
 This is a Modelling System supported by the Italian Civil Department (DPC) and is used for preventing and reducing hydrogeological risk.

 Background
 **********